BoomerangDecompiler/boomerang/Readme.md

 # Boomerang Decompiler

-This is a fork of the [Boomerang Decompiler](http://boomerang.sourceforge.net/).
+This is a fork of the [Boomerang Decompiler](http://boomerang.sourceforge.net/), a general, open source (BSD licensed) machine code decompiler.
 Right now, there are no pre-compiled binaries available, so you'll have to compile from source yourself.

 ## Building